Chapel Hill suburb profile

 Chapel Hill demographics

-Chapel Hill, located in Brisbane's western suburbs, is a family-friendly area known for its leafy streets and tranquil environment.
-With a population of 10,511, the suburb offers a peaceful retreat from the hustle and bustle of the city while still providing easy access to Brisbane's amenities.
-The median age of 42 suggests a mature community, with many residents likely to be established professionals and families who appreciate the suburb's serene atmosphere and proximity to quality schools and parks.
+Chapel Hill, located in the western suburbs of Brisbane, is a family-friendly area known for its leafy streets and tranquil environment.
+With a population of 10,511, the suburb offers a peaceful retreat from the hustle and bustle of the city while still providing convenient access to Brisbane's amenities.
+The median age of 42 suggests a mature community, with many residents likely to be established professionals and families who appreciate the suburb's serene atmosphere and proximity to nature reserves and parks.

 The suburb's housing market is characterized by a high rate of home ownership, with 43.3% of properties owned outright and 42.9% owned with a mortgage.
 This indicates a stable community with long-term residents who have invested in the area.
-Only 13.9% of properties are rented, reflecting the suburb's appeal to those seeking permanent residence rather than transient living arrangements.
-The strong sense of community is further supported by the high percentage of couple families with children, which make up 54.6% of all families in Chapel Hill.
+The rental market is relatively small, with only 13.9% of properties being rented, which may appeal to those seeking a more settled neighborhood.

 Chapel Hill infrastructure, key developments and investment opportunities